ea227/A.-sapidissima-Scripts/Data Accession and Preparation.md

-## **Data Accession**
+# **Data Accession and Preparation**
+### Step 1: obtain raw sequencing reads
-The short insert library and both mate-pair libaries were accessed from NCBI with SRA toolkit v3.1.1.
+The paired-end (short insert) library and both mate-pair libaries were accessed from NCBI with SRA toolkit v3.1.1.
 For the paired-end reads, `SRR=SRR7973879`, and for the mate-pair reads `SRR=SRR7973880` and `SRR=SRR7973881`.

 ```bash